milhamhidayat/multi-k8s/README.md

 - outside pod
 - don't have tight integration with pod
 - if the pod crash or deleted, it will still persist
+- There are 2 type :

+    * statically privisioned persistent volume : created at beginning
+    * dynamically privisoned persistent volume : not created at beginning, will get the config and create it

+## Persistent Volume Claim
+- Config file to access persistent volume

+## Access mode
+- ReadWriteOnce : can be used by a single node
+- ReadOnlyMany : multiple nodes can read from this
+- ReadWriteMany : can be read and written to by many nodes